Honda Prelude: Second generation (AB/BA1/2/3/6/BB; 1982)

 When the 2-liter 16-valve DOHC engine came out the hood had to be slightly modified since the larger engine could not fit under the original hood.
-The original 1.8-liter engine was developed specifically for the Prelude to allow a low hoodline, even tilting the engine backward to make it lower yet.
+The original 1.8-liter engine was developed specifically for the Prelude to allow a low hoodline, even tilting the engine backward to make it lower still.
 The European version also saw slight modifications to the rear lights and revised front and rear bumpers which were now color-matched.
 Due to the fairly low weight of the car (1025 kg) and high power (the 16-valve engine produced 160 PS in Japanese trim), the car was relatively nimble in comparison to its competitors, which most Preludes had not been up to that time.

 The North American 1983 model is identifiable by its standard painted steel wheels with bright trim rings (although alloy rims were optional).
 The 1984-87 base models had Civic-style full wheel covers.
 In Canada, a "Special Edition" trim was created, which is essentially the same as the USA 2.0Si "sport injected" model.
 Fuel injection was introduced in the "Si" models in 1985.
 North American 1.8's offered 100 hp at 5,500 rpm, while the later 2.0 has 110 hp at the same engine speed.

 This version of the Prelude was far more popular in Britain than its predecessor, and sold well at a time when sports cars were declining in popularity and many manufacturers were withdrawing from this market sector; including Ford, who did not replace the Capri after its 1986 demise, even though it had been one of Britain's 10 most popular new cars as recently as 1980.
 The European lineup originally consisted of the base Prelude, without power steering, and the well-equipped EX which was also available with an automatic transmission and the A.L.B. brakes.